-- Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - 2.
-Ensure the Agricultural Land Colnmission is delivering on the improvements promised arising from the budget increase it received in Balanced Budget 2013. - 3.
+- Balance your ministerial budget in order to control spending and ensure an overall balanced budget for the province of British Columbia. - Ensure the Agricultural Land Commission is delivering on the improvements promised arising from the budget increase it received in Balanced Budget 2013. - 3.
 Ensure the Agricultural Land Reserve is working for British Columbia and propose any changes necessary.
 These changes must successfully balance our desire to protect valuable farmland while allowing for responsible economic-development opportunities. - 4.
-Bring forward ALR changes that will further encourage the stability of farm families and the farming industry in British Columbia. - Execute industry growth objectives as outline.d in the BC Jobs Plan and the agricultural sector plan, BC Agrifoods, a Plan for Growth.
+Bring forward ALR changes that will further encourage the stability of farm families and the farming industry in British Columbia. - Execute industry growth objectives as outlined in the BC Jobs Plan and the agricultural sector plan, BC Agrifoods, a Plan for Growth.

-- 6. Execute Strong Economy, Secure Tomorrow commitments including: - Implementation of the additional Buy Local program funding; - Creation of a long-term and sustainable tree-fruit replanting program upon the expiry of the current program; - Work with the Ministry of Finance to implement the 25-per-cent tax credit for farmers on the value of farmed food that is donated to food banks; - Implementation of a new meat-inspection system by January 1, 2014 and work with the BC Association of Cattle Feeders to develop and promote their "Certified BC Beef" brand; - Work with Intergovernmental Relations to break down interprovincial trade barriers on B.C. wine and to create new markets for B.C. vintners;
+- Execute Strong Economy, Secure Tomorrow commitments including: - Implementation of the additional Buy Local program funding; - Creation of a long-term and sustainable tree-fruit replanting program upon the expiry of the current program; - Work with the Ministry of Finance to implement the 25-percent tax credit for farmers on the value of farmed food that is donated to food banks; - Implementation of a new meat-inspection system by January 1, 2014 and work with the BC Association of Cattle Feeders to develop and promote their "Certified BC Beef" brand; - Work with Intergovernmental Relations to break down interprovincial trade barriers on B.C. wine and to create new markets for B.C. vintners;

-- Work with the Ministry of Advanced Education to create a new Centre of Excellence for Agriculture at the University of the Fraser Valley; and - Work with the provincial organic-farming sector to create a "BC Organic" brand to market B.C. organic foods. - Work with the Minister of International Trade to ensure trade capacity for B.C. agricultural support is sufficient to secure additional Asian trade-export growth.
+- Work with the Ministry of Advanced Education to create a new Centre of Excellence for Agriculture at the University of the Fraser Valley; and - Work with the provincial organic-farming sector to create a "BC Organic" brand to market B.C. organic foods. - 7.
+Work with the Minister of International Trade to ensure trade capacity for B.C. agricultural support is sufficient to secure additional Asian trade-export growth. - 8.
+Implement Cohen Commission recommendations pertaining to British Columbia. - Working with the Minister of Finance, ensure that the carbon-tax relief committed to the agricultural sector in Balanced Budget 2013 is delivered.